 You may write to the website or any of our writers at this address:

 Orlando, FL 32801

 Drugwatch is not a law firm and the people here cannot give legal advice.
 But we can connect you with our legal partners.
 Visitors to Drugwatch.com can sign up for a free case review on the site and speak to experienced drug and device lawyers from recognized national law firms.

 Drugwatch does not charge for services or receive money from advertising.
-Instead, the Peterson Firm — a Washington D.C.-based, mass-torts law firm — sponsors the website and pays the operating costs.
+Instead, Wilson and Peterson, LLP — a Washington D.C.-based, mass-torts law firm — sponsors the website and pays the operating costs.

-While the firm sponsors Drugwatch, there is no requirement to be a client of the Peterson Firm to utilize Drugwatch’s services.
+While the firm sponsors Drugwatch, there is no requirement to be a client of Wilson and Peterson, LLP to utilize Drugwatch’s services.

 Drugwatch’s staff is made up of writers, outreach professionals and website designers.
 The site’s writers come from various professional backgrounds including newspapers, TV, magazines and universities.
 The designers work together with the writers to deliver information that is comprehensive and easy to understand.
 The outreach team makes connections with likeminded professionals to spread awareness about potentially dangerous drugs and medical devices.

 Drugwatch does not employ doctors or licensed medical professionals, so it does not provide medical advice.
 Nothing presented on Drugwatch is a substitute for the advice of a doctor or other licensed health care provider.

 Drugwatch never spams any of our site visitors or engages in predatory practices to sign people up for lawsuits.
 If site visitors do not wish to sign up for a lawsuit, they can still use all the information on Drugwatch.

 No. Case reviews and use of the website are free to site visitors.